 Community policing advocate

-A keen advocate for community policing and the Prevent programme throughout his service, Rowley was instrumental in transforming counter-terrorism policing capability through boosting preparedness, Command and Control doctrine, specialist counter-terrorism armed policing and increasing the join-up with community policing, while always furthering the already close working relationship with MI5 and other intelligence partners.
+A keen advocate for community policing and the Prevent programme throughout his service, Rowley was instrumental in transforming counter-terrorism policing capability through boosting preparedness, Command and Control doctrine and specialist counter-terrorism armed policing and also increasing the ‘join-up’ with community policing, while always furthering the already close working relationship with MI5 and other intelligence partners.

 Rowley added: “I’m incredibly proud to have led Specialist Operations and the Counter-Terrorism Policing network, and will always be in awe of the men and women who have worked tirelessly over the last few years to help keep the public safe, whether they were safeguarding vulnerable people against radicalisation, boosting the protection and security of people and places or pursuing record numbers of terrorists to stop their attacks.
 Their commitment when the threat has evolved and grown so dramatically has been truly extraordinary.”